Top insight community platforms: How to choose the right vendor

 The best insight community platforms take a member-first approach to engagement.

-These top research platforms could still offer email for survey distribution, but they prioritize this mobile experience above all since that’s where consumers are.
+These top market research platforms could still offer email for survey distribution, but they prioritize this mobile experience above all since that’s where consumers are.
 Research from the Wharton School of the University of Pennsylvania shows that consumers are more candid and forthcoming when they answer on their phone, so being mobile-first also means you’re getting more accurate and personal feedback from members of your insight community.

 2. Flexible and frictionless recruitment to reach real people